 Going on, the Albanian syndicate jumped right into the illicit drug business.
 In an area experiencing such upheaval, the discouraged and depressed population were easy marks for drug use.
 The Mafia Shqiptare, emboldened by its success, branched out quickly worldwide, preying on the Albanian and other ethnic communities to supply people to join the family.”

-“So, Millie, these mob people are not actually family, not blood-related, yes?”
+“So, Millie, these mob people are not family, not blood-related, yes?”
 Anne said.

 “Exactly, the word family here is not genealogical but signifies membership in a group.
-A membership that requires undying loyalty, a willingness to risk death for the family, if needed.
+An individual’s membership requires loyalty and a willingness to risk death for the family if needed.

-The current international leader of the Mafia Shqiptare is Skender Hasa, shown here.
-This is the only known photograph of this person; he lives near Tirana, Albania's capital city.
+The current international leader of the Mafia Shqiptare is Skender Hasa, who lives near Tirana, Albania's capital city.

-Here in the United States, the purported North American boss is Arsen Murka working out of Queens, New York City.
+The purported North American boss in the United States is Arsen Murka, working out of Queens, New York City.
 Rumors say he’s in his early seventies.
 There are no photos of Murka, and he has so many safe houses that the New York Police and the FBI have been unable to locate him.
 My next slide shows the cities where the FBI thinks the Albanian mob is active.
 One of those cities is, of course, Chicago.

 In 2042, the FBI arrested most of the Chicago Albanian mob and sent them to jail for a long time.
-The boss was Kreshnik Bisha, currently a lifer at the Big Sandy federal prison in Kentucky.
+The boss was Kreshnik Bisha, currently a lifer at the Big Sandy federal prison near Inez, Kentucky.
 Now, pay attention because this is where it gets fascinating.

 Kreshnik Bisha had two sons and no daughters.
-Luan and Imer Bisha were in middle school when their father was incarcerated.
+Luan and Imer Bisha were in middle school when the FBI incarcerated their father.
 An aunt raised the boys after their mother died of cancer.
 Luan Bisha finished high school but went right to work for the mob.
-The Chicago Police arrested him, along with a second-tier mob grunt named Besim Morina, for the attempted murder of an undercover police officer and for the murder of Officer DiOtis Williams last June. gjBoth men were indicted by a Grand Jury and cdenied bail.
+The Chicago Police arrested him, along with a second-tier mob grunt named Besim Morina, for the attempted murder of an undercover police officer and for the murder of Officer DiOtis Williams last June.
+A grand jury indicted both men, and the court denied bail.
 They are currently awaiting trial.

 “So, what happened to the other brother?”
 Ronnie said.

-Imer Bisha, pronounced eee-mare, is brilliant, got high enough grades to get into the University of Chicago.
+Imer Bisha, pronounced eee-mare, is brilliant and got high enough grades to enter the University of Chicago.
 I checked with a friend at the University of Chicago Financial Aid Office, and she looked up his records.
 He paid cash every semester.
-Imer Bisha got a master’s degree in finance and accounting, graduated cum laude.
+Imer Bisha got a master’s degree in finance and accounting and graduated cum laude.

 “Are you suggesting that Imer Bisha is legitimate, not a mobster?”

 “Quite to the contrary, Anne.
-Bisha looks legit on paper, but I’ll show that it might just be an elaborate cover.
+While Bisha looks legit on paper, I’ll show that it might just be an elaborate cover.

 Bisha has founded five companies in the Chicago area.
 There’s a massive warehouse operation north of the loop and a phenomenally successful software development firm in Hines.
 He also owns a company that makes electric car charging stations, a metal fabrication company east of Napierville, and a South Side recycling company.
 Well, OK, that’s a junkyard.”